Selindek/spring-data-jpa-acl/acl/README.md

 In this case you can use the PermissionLink superclass for creating dynamic permission-links.

 Let's assume we need some extra feature for our shared-document system.
-There is a requirement that some 3rd party auditors or freelancers could have specific permissions to some of the documents or only to their attachments.
+Eg. there is a requirement that some 3rd party auditors or freelancers could have specific permissions to some of the documents or maybe only to their attachments.
 The provided permissions could be anything: "read", "update" or even some specific ones like "audit".
 Of course we don't want to add extra relationships for all of these permissions (Because `@AclOwner` annotation could have only predefined permissions).
 So we can create the following class:

 	@AclRoleCondition(value="all", roles="ROLE_ADMIN")